 12:00pm – Left the house after doing enough research for the hike.

-1.20pm – I hit my checkpoint on time so decide that I deserve to get myself some Malaysian takeout and call the restaurant I’d been eyeing from my research earlier to get a serving of their char kway teow.
+1.20pm – I hit my checkpoint on time so I decided that I deserve to get myself some Malaysian takeout and call the restaurant I’d been eyeing from my research earlier to get a serving of their char kway teow.

 1.30pm – Somehow managed to step on dog poo right before entering my car.
 Fortunately, my car mats are unscathed but my shoes are disgusting so I change into sliders.